gavinbarrett/Star_Solver/README.md

 # Star_Solver

-This program will print out the shortest path so long as a path exists Pass a file consisting of a binary matrix (e.g. 01  along with coordinates
+This program will print out the shortest path so long as a path exists\n Pass a file consisting of a binary matrix as well as two tuples 'x,y' for points A and B
-						10) seperated such: 0,0